Skip to Content

 For all the info you need to know, we put together this complete guide on visiting Johnston Canyon in all seasons!

 Johnston Canyon is open all year and it’s free to get to – including free parking in one of two parking lots.
 It is one of the more popular hikes in Banff National Park and is great for families as the path is wide and not too steep.
-The hike is about 2.5 km (1.6 miles) to get all the way to the Upper Falls.
+The hike is about 2.5 kilometers (1.6 miles) to get all the way to the Upper Falls.

 Hot Tip: If you’re visiting in the winter, you really need ice cleats or spikes.
 If you don’t have them, then consider joining a guided ice walk tour that will safely lead you on the ice and supply all of the safety gear you’ll need.
+Plus, Johnston Canyon is goregous – easily one of the best tours in Banff in the winter!

 The drawback to Johnston Canyon is that it may become quite crowded.
 It’s so popular that the large parking lot frequently fills up, forcing you to use the public bus!

-Note: There will be some closures to vehicle traffic on sections of the Bow Valley Parkway this year (2023).
-From May 1-June 30 and then again from Sept 1-Sept 30 vehicles will NOT be able to drive the 17 km/11 mi stretch of road from the TransCanada-Highway junction to Johnston Canyon, it will be restricted to cyclists’ use only.
+Note: There will be some closures to vehicle traffic on sections of the Bow Valley Parkway this year (2024).
+From March 1-June 30 and then again from Sept 1-Sept 30 vehicles will NOT be able to drive the 17 km/11 mi stretch of road from the TransCanada-Highway junction to Johnston Canyon, it will be restricted to cyclists’ use only.
 This is the eastern part of the road that is affected if you’re traveling to Johnston Canyon from Banff.
 You will still be able to access Johnston Canyon and the Bow Valley Parkway via the intersection near Castle Mountain Chalets.

-21. Banff
+23. Banff

 Banff Ave, Banff